 - Zelger B et al (1992) Life history of cutaneous vascular lesions in Sneddon's syndrome.
 Hum Pathol 23: 668-675

-Incoming links (31)Antiphospholipid antibodies; Calciphylaxis; Cholesterol embolism; COVID-19 and skin; Cryoglobulins; Dermatitis-arthritis syndromes; Diffuse dermal angiomatosis; Diffuse dermal angiomatosis of the breast ; Ehrmann, solomon; Embolia cutis medicamentosa; ...
+Incoming links (31)Antiphospholipid antibodies; Calciphylaxis; Cholesterol embolism; COVID-19 and skin; Cryoglobulins and skin; Dermatitis-arthritis syndromes; Diffuse dermal angiomatosis; Diffuse dermal angiomatosis of the breast ; Ehrmann, solomon; Embolia cutis medicamentosa; ...
 Show all

-Outgoing links (27)Antiphospholipid syndrome; Antiphospholipid syndrome; Calciphylaxis; Cholesterol embolisation syndrome; Cholesterol embolism; Cryoglobulins; Cutaneous b-cell lymphomas (overview); Cutaneous tuberculosis (overview); Cutis marmorata teleangiectatica congenita; Dermatoliposclerosis; ...
+Outgoing links (27)Antiphospholipid syndrome; Antiphospholipid syndrome; Calciphylaxis; Cholesterol embolisation syndrome; Cholesterol embolism; Cryoglobulins and skin; Cutaneous tuberculosis (overview); Cutis marmorata teleangiectatica congenita; Dermatoliposclerosis; Dermatomyositis (overview); ...
 Show all

 Please ask your physician for a reliable diagnosis.
 This website is only meant as a reference.